RiddheshB/RiddheshB.github.io/_posts/2022-07-05-writemore.md

 ---
 This could just be me rationalizing the sunk cost over this experiment.
 What do you think?
 Do you like my current writing more than whatever I did previously?

+Oh, and the INTJ (or ESFP, same Quadra) I was talking about is Derek Sivers.
+I'd love write as clear (yet deep) as him one day.